mvolkmann/blog/src/warp.md

 suggests "git branch -d branch_name".
 To accept this suggestion, click the "Input Command" button or press cmd-return.
 Replace any placeholders and press return to execute the command.

+Sometimes the suggested commands are correct for Linux and not macOS.
+To get macOS equivalents, and "on mac" to the description.

 ## Workflows